Pakistan women's national football team: Further participations (2011–2014)

-In May 2011, four members of the team (Abiha Haidar, Roshnan Ali, Sara Mumtaz and coach Ishrat Fatima) went to the United States for a two-week FIFA Women’s World Cup Developing Program.
-They attended seminars, programs, meetings, and practice sessions in New York, New Jersey, Baltimore, and Washington, D.C. and visited various local colleges and universities.
+In May 2011, four members of the team (Abiha Haidar, Roshnan Ali, Sara Mumtaz and coach Ishrat Fatima) went to the United States for a two-week FIFA Women's World Cup Developing Program.
+They attended seminars, programs, meetings, and practice sessions in New York, New Jersey, Baltimore, and Washington, D.C., and visited various local colleges and universities.
 The group was also hosted for a special dinner at the White House by the US Government for boosting bilateral relations through sports promotion and development.

 In September 2012, the team participated in the 2nd SAFF Women's Championship held in Colombo, Sri Lanka.
-Pakistan lost against Nepal (0–8) and Afghanistan (0–4) before earning a consolation win against Maldives (3–0).
+Pakistan lost against Nepal (0–8) and Afghanistan (0–4) before earning a consolation win against the Maldives (3–0).

 Pakistan played its first international friendly series against Bahrain in October 2014.
 Three matches were played at the Bahrain National Stadium in Riffa, with the home side winning all of them.
 These matches were organized to help prepare the team for the upcoming 3rd edition of the SAFF Women's Championship.

 Pakistan hosted the 2014 SAFF Women's Championship in November 2014, with all matches being held at Jinnah Sports Stadium in Islamabad.
 The hosts lost against Sri Lanka (1–2) and Nepal (0–2), but won against Bhutan (4–1), scoring four goals in a match for the first time.